Glaucous Greenbrier

 Glaucous Greenbrier leaves

-Glaucous Greenbrier leaves can be mottled.
+Glaucous Greenbrier leaves that are mottled.

 Glaucous Greenbrier leaves